What Is the Relationship between Language and Humanity? Essay (Critical Writing)

 Scholars have argued that language is important for humanity, as it is the core of all other things that human beings value.
 For example, language is used in religion.
 In fact, the very first form of language in human beings was a form of religion.

-In the same vein, man and animals have been differentiated by language, one of the things that affect humanity.
-Language is mostly used for communication.
-However, it is also used to describe how human beings are superior to animals, thereby proving that humanity is superior to animals.
-Language should not be perceived to be the fundamental difference between man and other creatures, given that animals also have their own way of communication.
-However, language can be used to show the change in behaviour in humankind from the earliest civilizations to today.
+However, language can be used to show the change in behavior in humankind from the earliest civilizations to today.
 Today, human beings are kinder and can express themselves freely without fear of being beaten up.
 Therefore, they avoid barbaric measures that are not associated with humanism.
 Similarly, language is linked to humanity because it brings people together.
 Several communities have their own languages.
 Even though these languages are different, they still unite people because of a common culture.

-Apart from biopolitics, there are other factors that have to be mentioned in a discussion about the relationship between man and animal.
-Human beings are animalistic in nature.
-For example, the author cites the example of Marie Angelique Memmie LeBlanc, who was found in France.
-LeBlanc was approximately ten years old and appeared to be very strong and violent.1 There have been more cases of such children all over the world.
+LeBlanc was approximately ten years old and appeared to be very strong and violent.
+There have been more cases of such children all over the world.
 These children usually have one thing in common; they do not get initial socialization.
 Children learn human language during the crucial stage of initial socialization.
 Drawing from LeBlanc, it is possible that she had learned another form of language in order to survive.
 For example, she would growl and grunt when in fear.

 Another story that can be cited is that of Victor of Aveyron.
-Victor was very different compared to LeBlanc.2 Whereas LeBlanc was fierce and violent, Victor was very timid.
+Victor was very different compared to LeBlanc.
+Whereas LeBlanc was fierce and violent, Victor was very timid.
 Just like LeBlanc, however, Victor did not also know any form of language.
-It is interesting to note that these children are referred to as ‘wild children’ to show that they are not normal.3 In fact, calling them wild children denotes that they are more comparable to animals than they are to human beings despite being humans biologically.
+It is interesting to note that these children are referred to as ‘wild children’ to show that they are not normal.
+In fact, calling them wild children denotes that they are more comparable to animals than they are to human beings despite being humans biologically.

 Language and humanity can also be linked using interpersonal relationships that humans create.
-Seshadri gives the story of the mute prince.4 The price appears to have refused to learn any language in order to avoid being a bad king, like the others before him.
-The only time the mute price spoke, no one understood the language because it was that of “speechlessness and silence”5 This story shows how greatness is not associated with language or speech.
+Seshadri gives the story of the mute prince.
+The price appears to have refused to learn any language in order to avoid being a bad king, like the others before him.
+The only time the mute price spoke, no one understood the language because it was that of “speechlessness and silence.”
+This story shows how greatness is not associated with language or speech.
 In fact, for many years, the Romans believed that the type of communication used by the gods was very different from the language used by humans.
 Thus, language denotes humanity in every sense of the word.

 On the other hand, Victor’s behavior was quiet and timid.
 He appeared afraid of human contact, proving that he, just like LeBlanc, had had no previous contact with human beings.
 Just like LeBlanc, Victor had no way of expressing words.
 He would grunt and growl at times to communicate.